-They are still considered specialty produce as they weren’t available in the produce market until the late 1980’s.
+They are still considered to be specialty products as they weren't available in the produce market until the late 1980s.

 I jump at the chance to buy them when they appear here in January and February.
 Ours come from California, but they're also grown in South Africa and Australia.
 You can read more about Cara Cara oranges in this article.